Traffic & Active Mobility Living Lab Bishkek

 - Prof. Cholpon Turdalieva (American University of Central Asia)

-- Prof. Monika Gonser (Director of the Intersectoral School of Governance at the DHBW University)
+- Prof. Monika Gonser (Head of the Intersectoral School of Governance BW)

-- Daria Gavriushchenko (Program manager, Friedrich Ebert Foundatoin in Kyrgyzstan)
+- Daria Gavriushchenko (Program manager, Friedrich Ebert Foundation in Kyrgyzstan)

 - Sebastian Schiek (Founder, SPCE Hub)